Understanding ACOS vs. ROAS: A Guide to Profitability

 ACOS of 20% = ROAS of 5x

-ACOS of 5% = ROAS of 20x (amazing!)
+ACOS of 5% = ROAS of 20x (exceptional!)

 “People get excited about a 10x ROAS, but they don’t realize they’re still losing money if their ACOS is too high.” — Crystal Waddell